bmuschko/gradle-clover-plugin/README.md

 * `encoding`: The (optional) encoding name.
 If not provided, the platform default according to the JVM will be used.
 See [java.nio.charset.StandardCharsets](http://docs.oracle.com/javase/8/docs/api/java/nio/charset/StandardCharsets.html) for a full list of charsets.
 * `executable`: The (optional) javac executable to use, should be an absolute file.
+* `debug`: Controls whether to invoke javac with the -g flag.
+This is useful for Spring MVC code that uses debugging symbols for parameter mapping. (defaults to `false`).

 The Clover plugin defines the following convention properties in the `clover` closure: